iliana-miladinova/game2048/README.md

 # game2048

 This is a programme for the game 2048.
 It can be played in boards with different sizes: 4x4, 5x5, 6x6, 7x7, 8x8, 9x9, 10x10.
 The game starts with a menu which gives the player 3 options: 1) Start game 2)Leaderboard 3)Quit.
-If the player chooses 1) the game wants him to write their nickname and to choose which board they wand to use.
+If the player chooses 1) the game wants them to write their nickname and to choose which board they wand to use.
 In the code there is a function that generates random numbers(2 or 4) at random positions and a function that prints the board.
 There are also functions for the movements of the numbers: up, down, left and right.
 T he function getScore calculates the score of the player(the sum of the numbers on the board).